-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) How well does the offeror describe their processes for securing confidential data? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 7) To what degree is the proposal practical and feasible?
+- 1) How well does the management plan support all the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) How well does the management plan illustrate the lines of authority and communication? - 4) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?

+5) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP?